Escherbach/Seq-Roadmap/sensitivity.md

 Here, we review the literature on the sensitivity of MGS in the context of human clinical samples.
 This literature demonstrates that not only does MGS have a broader scope of applications than qPCR, allowing the detection of known and unknown viruses, but that it also has at least comparable sensitivity when adequate read depth is used.
 Indeed, potential false negatives were detected by sequencing, indicating a greater test sensitivity in some cases.

-## Metagenomic sequencing studies suggest that MGS can be competitive with qPCR on sensitivity
+## Empirical studies suggest that MGS can be competitive with qPCR on sensitivity

 We reviewed 42 publications (Appendix D) where metagenomic sequencing was used on pathogenic samples.
 These were collected from literature searches, extracted from review papers, and received via a public call for relevant publications.